This is a headline, the Smoking GUN website, Clintonite stabs Obama supporter.

 Well, there are exceptions to this.

-He is trying to humiliate the Democrats into voting for the FISA intelligence act that the Senate passed.
+He is trying to humiliate the Democrats into voting for the FISA Intelligence Act that the Senate passed.

-But of course, we never see Republicans on TV attacking liberals the way we are constantly attacked.
+But, of course, we never see Republicans on TV attacking liberals the way we are constantly attacked.

 We just don't do it.

-We are not, we don't have warriors.
+We don't have warriors.

-But it is a it is uh it is an excellent point, and here is an illustration of what I'm talking about.
+And here is an illustration of what I'm talking about.

 McCain's in Cincinnati.

-This supporter, I think it was a Cincinnati talk show host, but I'm not sure, was was on the mic at a McCain rally, kept referring to Obama as Barack Hussein Obama.
+This supporter, I think it was a Cincinnati talk show host, but I'm not sure, was on the mic at a McCain rally, kept referring to Obama as Barack Hussein Obama.

 Now, may I ask a simple question?